knative/docs/docs/eventing/experimental-features.md

 **State**: Alpha, disabled by default

-When using the `KReference` type to refer to another Knative resource, you can just specify the API `Group` of the resource, instead of the full `APIVersion`.
+When using the `KReference` type to refer to another Knative resource, you can just specify the API `group` of the resource, instead of the full `APIVersion`.

-For example, in order to refer to an `InMemoryChannel`, more than using:
+For example, in order to refer to an `InMemoryChannel`, instead of the following spec:

 ```yaml
 apiVersion: messaging.knative.dev/v1